Max Shapiro, a former federal prosecutor, represents clients in complex litigation matters, as well as government and internal investigations.

-• Defending a plant-based meat company in a long-running trade secret and contract dispute with its former co-manufacturer; resolved favorably at trial
+• A leading plant-based meat company in a long-running trade secret dispute with a co-manufacturer; resolved favorably at trial

 Bar Qualification